 The winner will receive an unconditional offer to have their story feature in The Out of Print Magazine Blog in a separate section dedicated solely for this prize.

 The winning entry will be discussed at the BWW Short Story Community event at Atta Galatta.
-The winner also gets a no-cost enrolment to any workshop offered by the Bangalore Writers Workshop.
+The winner also gets a no-cost enrolment to the BWW Classic course offered by the Bangalore Writers Workshop.
+If the winner is an existing BWW community member, they can choose any of the other courses offered at BWW.

 There will be no runners-up.
 We will, however, announce a shortlist.